njoyard/ist/README.markdown

 Feedback
 --------

 Feedback is always welcome.
-Feel free to fork IST and send me pull requests, to report bugs using the [issue tracker][4] or to contact me on twitter as [@njoyard][5].
+Feel free to fork ist.js and send me pull requests, to report bugs using the [issue tracker][4] or to contact me on twitter as [@njoyard][5].

 License
 -------

-IST is distributed under the MIT license.
+ist.js is distributed under the MIT license.
 See the file [`LICENSE`][3] for more information.

 Copyright (c) 2012 Nicolas Joyard